 As well as having large numbers of students taking Music for both GCSE and A level, the department runs a very extensive programme of extra-curricular music activities.
 Some ensembles are auditioned, and others are open-access, as the department believes in the importance of involving as many students as possible, as well as in ensuring that even the very best musicians have opportunities to participate in school activities which continue to stretch and challenge them as musicians.
 At the end of each term there is a large concert which features all school ensembles.
-Soloists, chamber groups and bands have further opportunities to perform as part of our weekly recital series in the auditorium within the new George Young Building.
+Soloists, chamber groups and bands have further opportunities to perform as part of our weekly lunchtime recital series.

 There are also several Barbershop ensembles which perform both traditional repertoire and mash-ups of current pop songs.
 Their performances are a particular highlight of the end-of-term concerts.

-Our Senior Orchestra is of a very good standard, tackling repertoire such as Tchaikovsky’s 1812 Overture and John Williams’ ‘March from Superman’ with considerable success.
+Our Senior Orchestra is of a very good standard, tackling repertoire such as Smetana's Moldau and John Williams’ ‘Superman March’ with considerable success.
 We have smaller Intermediate and Junior Bands which help students develop the confidence and ensembles skills necessary for playing instrumental music to a good level.

 Each year the department puts on a major musical, which in recent years has been a real highlight of the school calendar.
-Last year’s production of ‘Les Miserables’ was particularly memorable, with outstanding performances from the lead actors and excellent support from a huge supporting cast and a band made up entirely of student musicians.
+The most recent production, ‘Guys and Dolls’ was a great success, with outstanding performances from the cast and band, as well as being directed by a student!

 We very much hope to see you there!